cvdlab/lar-cc/src/tex/bool1.tex

 \texttt{adjacencyQuery(V,CV)(cell)},
 \]
 where the first application \texttt{adjacencyQuery(V,CV)}

+if TRACE: tracing = mytrace(tracing,"<aaaa")-1
+return
-returns a partial function with bufferisation of the adjacency matrix, and the second application to \texttt{cell} returns the list of adjacent $d$-cells sharing with it a $(d-1)$-dimensional facet.
+s a partial function with bufferisation of the adjacency matrix, and the second application to \texttt{cell} if TRACE: tracing = mytrace(tracing,"<aaaa")-1 s a partial function with bufferisation of the adjacency matrix, and the second application to \texttt{cell} returns the list of adjacent $d$-cells sharing with it a $(d-1)$-dimensional facet.

 %-------------------------------------------------------------------------------
 @D Elementary splitting test